archiveium/archiveium/README.md

 - [x] Delete folder
   - [x] Flag folder as deleted from remote (`deleted_remote = true`)
   - [x] Ignore this folder from future sync jobs
+- [x] Add new folder with same name - uidvalidity changes
+  - [x] Add new folder to folders table

 ### Outlook
 - [x] Add new folder with same name - uidvalidity same